MichiganTech/MichiganTech_test/README.md

 ===================

 Michigan Technological University
-DO NOT EDIT AND/OR REMOVE THIS FILE (README.MD)
+DO NOT EDIT AND/OR REMOVE THIS FILE (README.MD) OR .gitignore

 What is this NOT for?
 -------------------